srgkm/interest-graph/README.md

 the content of text in order to help connect people with the content they find interesting.
 Our interest graph can automatically analyze a piece of text and determine which interests it is about.

+###Topic Similarity
+The service provides an endpoint for returning the set of topics that are similar to a given query topic.

 ##Is the service still in ALPHA?